virendrabisht2006/SaleMessageProcessor/README.md

 #Assumption
 The sale data will be loaded first before starting for processing.
 I have kept "simple-sale.csv" comma separated file containing the sale data.
-You might be intrested in working with more complex data.
+You might be interested in working with more complex data.
 You can edit "simple-sale.csv" file with extra data.
 And also simple sale data will be ", " i.e. comma separated. like below.
 The 1st line is header for file.

 ProductType,Quantity, Value, AdjustmentOperation,AdjustmentValue